WM-SEMERU/CodeSyntaxConcept/README.md

 ![boxplot](./figures/approach/approach.png "Approach")

-The preconditions to use ASTxplainer is to have held-out testbed and a LLM under analysis.
-The first step, **inference**, is to generate Next Token Predictions of each sample in the testbed.
+The preconditions to using ASTxplainer is to have a held-out testbed and an LLM under analysis.
+The first step, **inference**, is to generate the Next Token Predictions of each sample in the testbed.
 The second, **evaluation**, step is to compute *Cross-Entropy Loss* and our aggregation metric AsC-*Eval*.
 The third step, **explainability**, measures the causal effect of AsC-*Eval* to Cross-Entropy.